 First and foremost, stay out of trouble.
 Time will be your best friend when you’re searching for a job.
-By staying out of a trouble you will prove to potential employers that you are not a repeat offender, and are, in fact, a trustworthy person.
+By staying out of trouble, you will prove to potential employers that you are not a repeat offender and are, in fact, a trustworthy person.

 Secondly, be honest about your situation.
 Trying to hide your criminal record won’t do you any good.
 This is especially true when you know that your potential employer will run a background check.
 We don’t recommend opening a job interview with, “Hey, I have a misdemeanor, but I’m a good person!”
 However, if or when the question comes up, be honest.
 Hiring managers will appreciate your honesty more than they will a lie or a lie by omission.

 Third, put some distance between yourself and the people you hung around when you got into trouble.
 Being able to say that you’ve put that part of your life behind you will show a potential employer that you’re moving toward a more positive life.

 Fourth, and maybe most important, don’t give up!
 Even a bad interview can teach you a lesson.
 Keep going until you reach your goal.
 And then set a new goal.

 Consider Hiring a Record Expunction Lawyer